-Acute dental abscess is a localized infection that occurs as the result of an untreated infection of the dental pulp.
-The abscess should be drained and the tooth treated with root canal therapy or extraction of the tooth.
+An acute dental abscess is a localized infection that occurs due to an untreated infection of the dental pulp.
+Root canal therapy or extraction of the tooth, along with drainage of the abscess, is required to remove the infected tissue.
 Antibiotics are of no additional benefit.
-In the event of systemic complications (e.g., fever, lymph node involvement or spreading infection), or for an immunocompromised patient, antibiotics may be prescribed in addition to drainage of the tooth.
+In the event of systemic complications (e.g., fever, lymph node involvement, or spreading infection), or for an immunocompromised patient, antibiotics may be prescribed in addition to drainage of the abscess.

-Don't give prophylactic antibiotics prior to dental procedures to patients with total joint replacement.
+Don't give prophylactic antibiotics prior to dental procedures to patients with total joint replacement or nonvalvular cardiac and other indwelling devices.

 Infections of orthopedic implants are uncommon events and are rarely caused by bacteria found in the mouth.
-Although dental procedures such as extractions cause transient bacteremia, most bacteremia of oral origin occurs with activities of daily living, including brushing, flossing and chewing.
-There is no reliable evidence that antibiotics prior to dental procedures prevents prosthetic joint infections.
+Although dental procedures such as extractions cause transient bacteremia, most bacteremia of oral origin occurs with activities of daily living, including brushing, flossing, and chewing.
+There is no reliable evidence that antibiotics before dental procedures prevent prosthetic joint infections.
 Patients should not be exposed to the adverse effects of antibiotics when there is no evidence of benefit.